operator-framework/enhancements/enhancements/sdk-migrate-bundle.md

 - Operator bundles: https://github.com/operator-framework/operator-registry/blob/master/docs/design/operator-bundle.md
 - Package manifests format: https://github.com/operator-framework/operator-registry/tree/v1.5.3/#manifest-format

-The Operator Registry `opm` command has a command to build bundles, `alpha build`, that we would reuse.
+The Operator SDK will traverse the given packagemanifest directory and for each of the versions create a new bundle.

+The Operator SDK will make use of the API available from the Operator Registry's `opm` command.
 The command is pretty well segmented that we could easily reuse the `GenerateFunc` function to create the `bundle` as a directory.
 There is also support for building the bundle as an image which we could do using the `BuildBundleImage` function.

+#### Generating bundle to disk

 The `GenerateFunc` takes in the following arguments: